xhanuman/5280/onlinescheduling.md

 Not finding an available time slot?
 If it&#8217;s not going to get below say 27 or so for more than an hour or two, you can always cover the exposed (above ground pipes with a blanket and trash bag which will help delay the formation of ice withing the pipes.

 What can you do if a freeze warning is issued and you find that I&#8217;m all booked up for the next few days?
 You can send me a text message and I will try to accommodate you as best I can.
 Voice-mail is inefficient at best &#8211; if I can answer, I will.
 If I do not, it probably means I&#8217;m beyond capacity &#8211; thank you for your understanding!

-If you have questions/concerns, feel free to send a message:[Contact Conrad](http://www.5280handyman.com/contact/)

 I may drain the supply side pipes (if there is a drain plug available &#8211; if this is missing, I&#8217;ll let you know and recommend what should be changed or added so that your pipes will stay intact).
 I&#8217;m able to hook into most non-standard setups as well as I have a variety of fittings to get the water out of your sprinkler system.